Program Category: PhD Programs

 The Department of Music offers programs in Musicology (MA leading to MPhil and PhD) and in Composition (MA leading to DMA).

-The Musicology program incorporates three areas: historical musicology, ethnomusicology, and music theory.
-Within these areas, research and teaching focus on a wide range of topics, including music history in the West, non-Western musics and cultures, popular and urban musics, jazz, analytical methods, music cognition, music aesthetics, and the philosophy of music.
-Application is made to one of these areas, each of which has its own degree requirements.
+The Musicology program includes historical musicology, ethnomusicology, and music theory.
+Application is made to one of these areas, although a student’s work is rarely confined within them.
+Research and teaching focus on a wide range of topics, including music history in the West, non-Western musics and cultures, popular and urban musics, jazz, analytical methods, music cognition, music aesthetics, and the philosophy of music.
 The Musicology program is supported by a first-class library, the Gabe Wiener Music & Arts Library, located in Dodge Hall, as well as the extensive sound archives of the Center for Ethnomusicology.
 The department is home to the oldest and most prestigious journal edited by graduate students, Current Musicology.

-The program in Composition offers instruction to a small number of highly qualified candidates working in a variety of contemporary styles and media.
-The Composition program is enhanced by its association with the renowned Columbia Computer Music Center, which includes state-of-the-art facilities for working in electroacoustic music.
-Columbia Composers, a student-directed organization, offers opportunities for public performances of compositions in various concert facilities in New York City.
-Other opportunities for students to hear their work are available through the professional ensembles.
+The program in Composition offers instruction in a variety of styles and media.
+The program is enhanced by its association with the renowned Columbia Computer Music Center, which includes state-of-the-art facilities for working in electroacoustic music.
+Columbia Composers, a student-directed organization, offers opportunities for public performances of compositions by professional ensembles in various New York concert facilities.

-The department does not offer degrees in musical performance, but through its Music Performance Program makes lessons in orchestral instruments, early instruments, organ, jazz instruments, or piano available to qualified graduate students.
+The department does not offer degrees in musical performance, but through its Music Performance Program makes lessons in orchestral instruments, early instruments, organ, jazz instruments, and piano available to qualified graduate students.

 Fellowships are awarded in the Musicology and Composition programs in recognition of academic achievement and in expectation of success.
-Teaching and research experience are considered an important aspect of the training of doctoral students.
-Thus, fellowships for students in our doctoral programs include some teaching and research apprenticeship.
+Teaching and research experience are considered an important aspect of the training of doctoral students; accordingly, fellowships include some teaching.

 The department's programs are greatly enriched by their location in New York City, which has perhaps the most diverse and vital musical life of any city in the world.
 Museums and libraries, as well as innumerable performing venues and ensembles, allow for the study, both textual and aural, of music from virtually all traditions and ages.

-Outside the classroom, students have a wide variety of opportunities to explore and support their interests in music, as the following list demonstrates.
+Outside the classroom, students have a wide variety of opportunities to explore and support their interests in music.

 Columbia's own Miller Theatre presents a full season of events such as chamber music, electronic music, and jazz performed in concert, plus panel discussions and presentations on musicians and composers.